 Our incredibly wise co-founder Hillary Kerr once told me that she never gets groceries or runs any other mundane errand without makeup on, in the off chance she may run into an ex or nemesis and not look her absolute best.
 This is sage advice I’ve taken to heart, as someone who has experienced the disastrous and very real effects of Murphy’s law—the good ol’ adage that what can go wrong will go wrong.

 Case in point: sleep.
 I am what some may call a seasoned sleeper.
 I do it often and do it well.
-It comes naturally to me like sushi-making comes to Jiro, like politeness comes to the cast of The Great British Baking Show.
+It comes naturally to me like sushi-making comes to Jiro, like politeness comes to the cast of The Great British Bake Off.
 Some people have actual talents, and I count sleep as one of mine.
-As long as it’s dark and quiet and I can lie down horizontally, I can fall asleep fairly easily and echo Gwyneth Paltrow in proclaiming that my least favorite part of each day is waking up in the morning.
+As long as it’s dark and quiet, and I can lie down horizontally, I can fall asleep fairly easily and echo Gwyneth Paltrow in proclaiming that my least favourite part of each day is waking up in the morning.
 Except, of course, when I need it the most.